 The monitoring of the Programme will provide project-specific technical and financial information on the progress of the programme towards meeting its goals.
-Monitoring will be used as a tool for ensuring the quality and effectiveness of Programme implementation by assessing the progress of operations making use of progress and final reports submitted by the project lead beneficiaries on behalf of their partnerships.
+Monitoring will be used as a tool for ensuring the quality and effectiveness of Programme implementation by assessing the progress of operations making use of progress and final reports submitted by the lead beneficiaries.

-The lead beneficiary will periodically present activity and financial progress reports to the JS and MA.
+The lead beneficiary will periodically present activity and financial progress reports to the JS/MA.
 The lead beneficiary will report on progress achieved by the project partnership and related eligible expenditure.
-The submission of the activity and financial progress reports will be carried out by means of electronic data exchange systems.
+The submission of the activity and financial progress reports will be carried out by means of electronic data exchange system.
 The JS will check the compliance of the submitted reports with the approved application.
 In addition, during the monitoring of the activity section of the progress reports, the JS will verify the existence of the operation by analysing outputs delivered.
-Data stemming from these reports will be recorded and stored in the programme e-Monitoring System (eMS) in compliance with Article 122 (3) of the CPR and as detailed in 5.3.10 Computerised exchange of data.
+Data stemming from these reports will be recorded and stored in the programme e-Monitoring System (eMS) in compliance with Article 122 (3) of the CPR and Section 5.3.10 Computerised exchange of data.